dwighthouse/unofficial-talonvoice-docs/README.md

 ## Using Talon (voice)

+Start up both Talon and Dragon Naturally Speaking.

-If using Dragon Naturally Speaking as the speech detection engine, start up that program first.
-Make sure that the microphone mode is set to "Sleep" mode (blue with moon icon), not Active or Disabled.
+Make sure that the microphone mode for Dragon is set to "Sleep" mode (blue with moon icon), not Active or Disabled.
 In this mode, Dragon is only listening for its microphone activation command, which is normally `🔊 wake up`.

-**Warning: Avoid saying `🔊 wake up` when using Talon to avoid enabling Dragon Naturally Speaking.**
+**Warning: Avoid saying `🔊 wake up` when using Talon to avoid enabling Dragon Naturally Speaking dictation.**

-Once Dragon is running, start Talon.
-It will use system notifications to indicate when both the eye tracking and voice recognition systems are ready, or whether a system is unable to start and why.
+When Talon starts, it will use system notifications to indicate when both the eye tracking and voice recognition systems are ready, or whether a system is unable to start and why.